Possible benefits of Estrogen Supplementation Could Include:

 How is natural estrogen different from Premarin?

 Premarin is derived from the urine of pregnant mares.
 It is comprised primarily of horse estrogen’s that are not bio identical to the estrogens human make.
-The different forms of estrogen mentioned above are bio identical to what your body already makes causing less side effects and better results.
+The different forms of estrogen mentioned above are bio identical to what your body already makes.

 Will I get any breakthrough bleeding?